 “Don’t blow off another’s candle for it won’t make yours shine brighter.” ― Jaachynma N.E.
 Agu, The Prince and the Pauper.

 On a smaller scale, I suspect most of us have been guilty of doing this to our wife.
 We make what she does less important so we feel better about ourselves.
-We devalue what she does well, so what we do well looks better in our own eyes.
-We attack her options, thoughts, and logic so we can tell ourselves that we are smarter.
-We look down on her being “more emotional” and “more easily deceived” while denying that her emotions and sensitivity often allow her to see things we miss.
+We devalue what she does well so what we do well looks better in our own eyes.
+We attack her options, thoughts, and logic so we can tell ourselves we are smarter.
+We look down on her being “more emotional” and “more easily deceived” while denying her emotions and sensitivity often allow her to see things we miss.

 Do these attacks work?
 Maybe they keep our fears at bay, maybe they do not.
 They do hurt our wife, and they do rob us of the things she could add if we would accept them.
 I think we also risk telling God how He created us was wrong.